Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 which I expect will be 2 days

-and that is an open coal
+and that in an open coal

 truck (nice is it not?)
 Moves

-off at 9 a m
+off at 9 a m.

 Bevan 122